txt/plm19/doc/lisp2.md

   compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.
-Julia’s Base library, largely written in Julia itself, also integrates mature, best-of-breed open source C and Fortran libraries for linear algebra, random number generation, signal processing, and string processing.
+Julia’s Base library, largely written in Julia itself, also integrates mature, best-of-breed open source C and FORTRAN libraries for linear algebra, random number generation, signal processing, and string processing.

 But right now, our focus is on one part of Julia- its